jgmalcolm/jgmalcolm.github.io/cv.md

 {% endcomment %}

+1. Mustroph, Malcolm, Rindler, Chu, Grossberg, Pradilla, Ahmad.
+"Cranioplasty infection and resorption are associated with presence of a ventriculoperitoneal shunt: A systematic review and meta-analysis."
+World Neurosurgery, *Accepted*
 1. KE Malcolm, JG Malcolm, DT Wu, KA Spainhour, KP Race.
 "Cops and Docs: The Challenges for ED Physicians Balancing the Police, State Laws, and EMTALA."
    Journal of Healthcare Risk Management, *Accepted*